microsoft/bedrock/tools/prereqs/README.md

 # Bedrock and SPK Prerequisites

-Bedrock utilizes many existing tools in the ecosystem, and if you haven't already, you'll need to install the following prerequistites:
+Bedrock utilizes existing tools from the cloud and cloud native ecosystem.
+You'll need to install the following prerequisites if you haven't already:

 - Azure CLI
 - Kubectl